3ules/norrsken_team1.1_digitalHealthChallenge/README.md

 - instead of trying to reach each other through complicated words and definitions during your appointment.

-The app enables/provides both you and your doctor with an overview of your symptoms, expressed in medical terms extracted from your words, and through easy to read diagrams both your and yur doctor's priotities becomes clear.
+The app enables/provides both you and your doctor with an overview of your symptoms, now expressed in medical terms extracted automatically from your words.
+And through easy to read diagrams both your and your doctor's focuses priotities becomes clear.

 Through the app, both you and your doctor will